pdelboca/django-dcat/README.rst

 Migrating from CKAN
 *******************

-``django-dcat`` provides two commands that allows to:
+There are two commands that allows you to:

 1) Make a dump of data from a CKAN data portal (that has `ckanext-datajson <https://github.com/GSA/ckanext-datajson>`_ installed)
 2) Create a Catalog with its related entities (datasets, distributions, etc)

 .. code:: bash